MCP Server

 - Persona frameworks

-That work often lives inside AI platforms like ChatGPT, Claude, Gemini, and Copilot.
-These are not just tools.
-They are where teams write, think, collaborate, and create.
-When webinar content is disconnected from that environment, it creates friction and marketers are forced to choose between:
+That work often lives inside AI platforms like Claude and ChatGPT.
+These are where teams write, think, collaborate, and create.
+When webinar content is disconnected from that environment, it creates friction, and marketers are forced to choose between:

 - Using Sequel’s built-in AI workflows